 Contact Our Firm Today for Help with Business Valuation in Divorce

-When you own a business, you may have to divide your ownership interests in a divorce.
+When you own a business, you may have to divorce your ownership interests in New Jersey.
 Dividing business assets in divorce can involve complex issues, including determining the business’s value.
+Our team is here to help you understand your rights and take the first step toward securing the necessary benefits.
 Call Law Office of Andrew A. Bestafka, Esq. today at (732) 898-2378 or contact us online for a confidential consultation with a divorce attorney to learn more about the importance of business valuation in divorce.